purduesigbots/pros-docs/v5/api/cpp/llemu.rst

 Reads the button status from the emulated three-button LCD.

-The value returned is a 3-bit integer where ``1 0 0`` indicates the left button is pressed, ``0 1 0`` indicates the center button is pressed, and ``0 0 1``
+The value returned is a 3-bit std::integer where ``1 0 0`` indicates the left button
+is pressed, ``0 1 0`` indicates the center button is pressed, and ``0 0 1``
 indicates the right button is pressed. ``0`` is returned if no buttons are currently being pressed.